zenphantom/ml-git/docs/mlgit_commands.md

 ```
 Usage: ml-git datasets remote-fsck [OPTIONS] ML_ENTITY_NAME

-  This command will check and repair the remote by uploading lacking
+  This command will check and repair the remote, by default it will
-  chunks/blobs.
+  only repair by uploading lacking chunks/blobs.
+Options bring more
+  specialized repairs.

 Options:
   --thorough       Try to download the IPLD if it is not present in the local